Allam235/Ch10-True-and-False/README.md

 # Ch10-True-and-False
+Questions:

-A Call Stack is the different variables that are returned by each recursive call.
+* A Call Stack is the different variables that are returned by each recursive call.
 (False)

-Merge Sort is fastest when the numbers are already sorted.
+* Merge Sort is fastest when the numbers are already sorted.
 (False)

-A base case is when the method no longer calls itself.
+* A base case is when the method no longer calls itself.
 (True)

-Recursion is always better than or as good as a loop.
+* Recursion is always better than or as good as a loop.
 (False)